skaae/skaae.github.com/_posts/2014-06-26-Restricted-Boltzmann-Machines.md

 Samples drawn from RBM trained with PCD

 <iframe src="//www.youtube.com/embed/c0xdBV70fgE" width="500" height="500" ></iframe>

+From the movies it is clear that the PCD RBM has learnt a better distribution over digits than the CD trained RBM.

 To reproduce the above figures download https://github.com/skaae/DeepLearnToolbox_noGPU/ and run